chittipakasree99-art/K8S/ai/ai-starter-kit/helm-chart/ai-starter-kit/README.md

 ### Using GPUs

 In order to use GPUs for AI/ML workloads we need to add the necessary config to the services.
 Check the dependency charts documentation for the values.
-For example jupyterhub config would be:
+The following example uses GKE nodeSelector as an example.
+For instance jupyterhub config could be:

   ```yaml
   juypterhub: